 From Hull House, 'Abdu'l-Baha traveled to Handel Hall, where the NAACP convention was in progress.
 Here he delivered his second Chicago address.
 The delegates were assembled for the fourth Annual Convention of the National Association for the Advancement of Colored People.
 The group had its inception in 1909.
 In the three years before 1912, the organization had dealt with the problem of clarifying their goals, had acquired information concerning matters of segregation throughout the United States, and had initiated a new publication, the Crisis, as a news channel to its members.
-By April of 1912, when the fourth annual convention was held in Chicago, the emphasis was turned to gaining widespread publicity for the growing organization.
+By April of 1912, when the fourth annual convention was held in Chicago, the emphasis was turned to

+46Bagoadi, loc. cit.
+47Moffett, op. cit., p.
+683. gaining widespread publicity for the growing organization.
 Speakers of public note were invited.
-In a history of the organization it was indicated that the meeting was "a great success as far as giving rise to widespread publicity was concerned for there were many outstanding persons present."
-'Abdu'l-Baha's name headed the list of "well-known speakers of that time" who addressed the convention.2
+In a history of the organization it was indicated that the meeting was "a great success as far as giving rise to widespread publicity was concerned for there were many outstanding persons present."148 "Abdu"l-Baha"s name headed the list of "well-known speakers of that time" who addressed the convention.199